sunnysideup/silverstripe-sswebpack_engine_only/README.md

  - Add a `themes/mytheme/dist` folder for the final output.

- - Add a `themes/mytheme/my_node_modules/` to include other modules (using a package file inside that folder).
+ - Add a `themes/mytheme/my_node_modules/` to include other modules (using a package.json file inside that folder).
-   You can also include node modules in mytheme/src by adding a `package.json` file, i.e. running `npm init -y && npm install`
+   You can also include node modules in `mytheme/src` by adding a `package.json` file, i.e. running `npm init -y && npm install` in the `mytheme/src` folder.

 ### jQuery

 - jQuery has been aliased so that you can use jQuery anywhere without importing it.

-- jQuery is also in the global namespace
+- jQuery can also be added to the global namespace: `window.jQuery = jquery` (untested).

 ### Editor File

-- The editor file is included so that you can add it to your TinyMCE HTML Editor.
+- There is an option to also include an editor file so that you can add it to your TinyMCE HTML Editor.
+  Run the watch / build command you will see the configurations available.

 # THANK YOU to: